 We hope that this guide helped you troubleshoot your convertible top problems.
-If your top won't work properly you need to identify if the problem is mechanical, hydraulic or electrical related.
+If your top doesn't work properly, you need to identify if the problem is mechanical, hydraulic, or electrical.

 Follow the steps in this guide to eliminate some of the most common convertible top problems.

-In the majority of cases, convertible top problems are either causes due to electrical problems or low hydraulic fluid level caused by a leak.
+In most cases, convertible top problems are either caused due to electrical problems or low hydraulic fluid level caused by a leak.

 A series of micro-switches verify that operations are complete before allowing the next stage of lowering or raising operations such as deck lid unlock, convertible top fold, deck lid open, deck lid close.